Totnes: Governance

 Totnes' borough charter was granted by King John, probably around 1206; at any rate, the 800th anniversary of the charter was celebrated in 2006, although Totnes lost its borough status in local government reorganisation in 1974.
-Totnes was served by Totnes electoral borough from 1295 until the reform act of 1867, but was restored by the 1884 Franchise Act.
-The constituency of Totnes was abolished a second time in 1983, and formed part of the South Hams constituency until 1997, when it was restored as the Totnes county constituency: as such it returns one Member of Parliament (MP) to Parliament.
+Totnes was served by Totnes electoral borough from 1295 until the Reform Act 1867, but was restored by the Representation of the People Act 1884.
+The constituency of Totnes was abolished a second time in 1983, and formed part of the South Hams constituency until 1997, when it was restored as the Totnes county constituency: as such it returns one member of parliament (MP) to Parliament.

-In August 2009, Totnes became the first constituency to select the Conservative's Prospective Parliamentary Candidate through an open primary that was organised by the local Conservative Association.
+In August 2009, Totnes became the first constituency to select the Conservative's prospective parliamentary candidate through an open primary that was organised by the local Conservative Association.
 Dr Sarah Wollaston won the Totnes primary in August 2009, and went on to be elected to Parliament at the 2010 general election.
 In 2019, she moved to Change UK, and then to the Liberal Democrats, for whom she contested Totnes in the 2019 general election, coming second when the seat reverted to the Conservatives.
+In 2024 after a tactical voting primary the Liberal Democrats won the seat and Caroline Voaden became the MP.

-In 2009, Totnes Rural was the only county division in Devon to elect a Green councillor.
+Totnes has been represented by the Greens on Devon County Council since 2009.

 Totnes has a mayor who is elected by the sixteen town councillors each year.
 Follaton House, on the outskirts of the town, is the headquarters of the South Hams District Council.
 The town is twinned with the French town of Vire, after which Vire Island on the River Dart near the "Plains" is named.
-There is also a local longstanding joke that Totnes is twinned with the fantasy land of Narnia.
+There is also a longstanding local joke that Totnes is twinned with the fantasy land of Narnia.